lazlo-bonin/ludiq-dependencies/README.md

 A simple utility to import Unity project dependencies.
 Given a source (ex.: a git repository), this utility will import the content of any of its subfolders to a destination in your project, rename the namespaces if need be, and preserve any file you choose to.

+## Installation

+1. Copy the `Dependencies` folder into your project.
+2. Enjoy!

+All assets from this utility are found in the `Assets > Create` menu.

 ## Dependency Parameters

 Parameter		| Description